Yuliafire/Yuliafire/README.md

 👋 Hi, I’m Yulia.
 I work as a Certified English teacher and study Frontend Development.
-I'm fluent in English (C2 level) and I can also speak some Chinese Mandarin (HSK3).
+I'm fluent in English (C2 level) and can also speak some Chinese Mandarin (HSK3).
 I'm a polymath with multiple skills in areas such as linguistics, music, finance, sport and tech.
 I believe in Education and self-development.
 - I'm RS School Stage 1 Frontend Development Student!
 - Learn more about me https://english-speaker.netlify.app/